huaweicloud/generator-cloudide-plugin/README.md

 ### Overview
 This guide describes the basic running principles of plugin and describes the API design of the plugin core framework through examples.
-All of this article is based on a generic project that can be created by executing `yo @cloudide/plugin` and selecting the `generic` type plugin.
+All of this article is based on a webview project that can be created by executing `yo @codearts/plugin` and selecting the `Plugin with webview panel` type plugin.

 ***